This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Peru.

 The participation market shares of the companies involved in the concentration operation are established according to the total income during the year before the notification date of the companies that undertake the same activities in the Electric Interconnected System (generation, transmission and/or distribution).
 This information is produced bi-annually by the Energy Sector Supervising Organism (OSINERGMIN).
 It includes parents and subsidiaries, both owners and companies that are directly or indirectly owned, if they are involved in the relevant activities (i.e. generation, transmission and/or distribution of energy).

-In the case of the Bills, the value of sales will be that corresponding to the previous fiscal year during which the concentration operation takes place.
+In the case of the Bill, the value of sales will be that corresponding to the fiscal year prior to that in which the concentration operation took place.
+It should be noted that, when the Bill is approved, the Government will issue a regulation that further develops the criteria for determining the volume of sales.

-The Law No. 26876 does not have specific provisions on the exchange rate required.
+Law N° 26876 does not have specific provisions on the exchange rate required.

-Also, the Bills do not establish anything in this regard.
+Also, the Bill does not establish anything in this regard.

 If through the joint venture no control is acquired, there would be no need to notify the operation to INDECOPI.
 Nevertheless, as long as the joint venture qualifies as a concentration operation that grants direct or indirect control of a company and the thresholds are exceeded, it will be necessary to notify it to INDECOPI.